 Sony was the only VR player showing up at EGX Berlin with a setup at least as broadly conceived as the already very impressive one at Gamescom.
 But VR was no big topic at the show.
 It came along like an established or even neglectable component of the gaming culture among all other gaming activities.

 The only panel dedicated to future developments bundled VR together with other gaming trends like battle royale, esports or streaming.
-The question how games and immersion can go together – or not – came up for a short moment without being discussed any further.
-For a show dedicated to consumer promotion, EGX and the rest of the VR gaming industry missed out an excellent opportunity to communicate their products with first hand experiences to the crowds.
+The question of how games and immersion can go together – or not – came up for a short moment without being discussed any further.
+For a show dedicated to consumer promotion, EGX and the rest of the VR gaming industry missed out an excellent opportunity to communicate their products with first-hand experiences to the crowds.

-The show featured an excellent example for mutual containment of games and immersion: The Tetris Effect added an atmospheric and well designed demo to Sony’s Gamescom lineup, where good old 2D Tetris can be played embedded into 3D environments with the PSVR headset.
+The show featured an excellent example for mutual containment of games and immersion: The Tetris Effect added an atmospheric and well-designed demo to Sony’s Gamescom line-up, where good old 2D Tetris can be played embedded into 3D environments with the PSVR headset.
 At the same time, EGX handled immersion at the show floor as if VR already were embedded into the good old world of games.
 With this short-sighted understanding of VR, the question remains unanswered how games and immersion can go together – or not.
 And this may well be a reason why gaming VR is not taking off, yet.